 Proper communication between cells of the neuroimmune system is one of the most important goals of the chiropractic adjustment.

 An exciting body of literature is being developed which is finding that the chiropractic adjustment reduces the amount of pro-inflammatory chemicals produced by your body.
 Since inflammation is toxic to nerves, the reduction of inflammation has the positive effect of enhancing the neuroimmune system.
 Chiropractic adjustments help the immune system.

 So your body is better equipped to fight off the infection before it starts, simply by functioning properly.
 That is the purpose of chiropractic health care.

 Prevention of chronic strep throat may help children in other ways.
 Exposure to antibiotics in the first years of life prevents the full maturation of your child's immune system by destroying the other flora exposure necessary for proper development.
 Also, an untreated strep infection can also result in rheumatic fever and heart conditions later in life.

-Every person is different, so consult with Dr. Johnson before making any health care decisions for your children or family.
+Every person is different, so consult with Dr. Johnson of Johnson Family Chiropractic of Peoria before making any health care decisions for your children or family.